 Hotels Near Yosemite in Fall

-One of the closest towns to Yosemite is El Portal and luckily there are a few places to stay.
-It is just a short ten-minute drive to Yosemite and it is right on the Merced River.
+One of the closest towns to Yosemite is El Portal and luckily there are usually a few places to stay.
+It is just a short ten-minute drive to Yosemite and it is right on the Merced River where rafting is popular.

 Yosemite View Lodge is a fantastic choice.
 Not only does it have four pools but it also has a hot tub onsite.
 You can have dinner at the restaurant and pack up on essentials at the nearby convenience store.